-Course Page for Spring 2015 - Greene, Linda
+Course Page for Fall 2015 - Greene, Linda

 Civil Procedure II, which satisfies the Jurisdiction of Courts requirement, covers personal jurisdiction, federal subject matter jurisdiction, venue and motions to transfer, the Erie Doctrine, the rules of joinder, and the preclusive effect of judgments.
 The course covers the interpretation of several key federal statutes (e.g., §§ 1331, 1332, 1367, 1404) and a number of important United States Supreme Court cases concerning matters of judicial federalism and due process.
 It is a fundamental course for all law students who intend to litigate or to participate in transactions that might lead to litigation.